MicrosoftDocs/sdk-api/sdk-api-src/content/rtmv2/nf-rtmv2-rtmholddestination.md

 ---
 UID: NF:rtmv2.RtmHoldDestination
 title: RtmHoldDestination function (rtmv2.h)
 description: The RtmHoldDestination function marks a destination to be put in the hold-down state for a certain amount of time.
-A hold down only happens if the last route for the destination in any view is deleted.
+A hold down only happens if the last route for the destination in any view is deleted.helpviewer_keywords: ["RtmHoldDestination","RtmHoldDestination function [RAS]","_rtmv2ref_rtmholddestination","rras.rtmholddestination","rtmv2/RtmHoldDestination"]
 old-location: rras\rtmholddestination.htm
 tech.root: RRAS
 ms.assetid: 433d6d97-9541-496a-8d10-2a2fc31d043d